How to Buy at Bid for Wine

 Marketplace sellers are responsible for invoicing buyers and receiving payment directly as well as shipping items to the buyer.
 Bid for Wine runs a feedback facility allowing Marketplace participants to rate past transactions.
 These ratings are published and intended to provide helpful information to both prospective buyers and sellers.
 Feedback provided by Marketplace participants reflects the personal opinion of the authors and Bid for Wine takes no responsibility for either the validity or accuracy of any ratings.

 Featured Auctions are comprised of items curated and inspected by the Bid for Wine experts on behalf of private and trade clients.
-As with Marketplace listings Featured Auctions are exclusively online timed auctions and there is no Buyer's Premium.
-You pay only what you bid (plus delivery charges and any taxes or duties as described in the item listing).
+As with Marketplace listings Featured Auctions are exclusively online timed auctions.
+In the event that there is a Buyer's Premium, this is clearly set out in the auction title and the amount of premium payable is set out in the bidding calculator for every lot.

-Featured Auction items will typically have been stored with us or at our bonded warehouse facilities prior to the auction taking place.
-We collect payment on behalf of the seller and, unlike many auctioneers, we are able to arrange shipping and storage of lots purchased in these sales
+Featured Auction items will typically have been stored with the host auctioneer or at our bonded warehouse facilities prior to the auction taking place.

 Live Auctions ('In the Room' with BidStream WebCast online bidding)